Queensland Theatre Company congratulates Michele Lee and her play Rice – winner of the Queensland Premier’s Drama Award 2016-17.

 The Queensland Premier’s Drama Award is an award that develops, over a period of two years, a theatrical performance reflective of Queensland, culminating in a professional production.

-The Queensland Government, through Queensland Theatre Company, is seeking submissions from artists or groups of artists for this award in 2015 for the 2016-17 cycle of the Award.
+The Queensland Government, through Queensland Theatre Company, will seek submissions from artists or groups of artists for this award in 2017 for the 2018-19 cycle of the Award.
 Artists are invited to submit material for theatrical performance of quality and relevance to Australians today.
 The material may be submitted in a variety of formats – for example: video, audio, images, written – and may take a variety of forms – for example a complete play or a collection of short-works, first draft script, pitch document, cabaret or musical, multi-arts or physical theatre, or a work for young people.
 Only original material is eligible for the Award.

-In December 2015 Queensland Theatre Company will select three finalists for further development.
-The finalists may be individuals or teams of artists.
-The process of development will include dramaturgy, workshops with industry experts and a public presentation of the artists’ work.
-The artists selected will each receive a development fee.
-In the case of a team being a finalist, the development fee will be split between the members of the team.
+In late 2017 Queensland Theatre Company will selected three finalists for further development.
+The process of development includes workshops with industry experts and a public play-reading of the artists’ work.
+The artists selected will each receive a commission fee.

-Following the public presentation in July 2016, the judging panel will select a winner to receive further development.
-The winner will work collaboratively with industry experts to produce a professional production in Queensland Theatre Company’s 2017 season.
+Following the public presentation, the Judging Panel will select a winner to receive further development and a fully staged production.
+The winner will work collaboratively with Industry Experts and Queensland Theatre Company to produce a fully staged production in Queensland Theatre Company’s 2018 Season.

-- provide audiences with new Australian performance work that is entertaining, engaging, challenging and relevant to Queensland audiences.
+- To provide audiences with new Australian performance work that is entertaining, engaging, challenging and relevant to Queensland audiences

-- recognise work which contributes to critical debate and encourages reflection about Queensland.
+- To recognise work which contributes to critical debate and encourages reflection about Queensland

-- promote the creation of high quality, original, artistic work.
+- To promote the creation of high quality, original, artistic work

-- provide professional development opportunities for artists who demonstrate quality, vibrancy and diversity of practice, and to promote these artists’ work and standing within our society.
+- To provide professional development opportunities for artists who demonstrate quality, vibrancy and diversity of practice, and to promote these artists’ work and standing within our society